s7techlab/cckit/extensions/encryption/README.md

      * `Args` - the set of arguments for this chaincode invocation.

-> For encrypting data can be used contents of `Trasiend Map` field - data (e.g. cryptographic material) that might be used to implement some form of application-level confidentiality.
+> For encrypting data can be used contents of `Trasient Map` field - data (e.g. cryptographic material) that might be used to implement some form of application-level confidentiality.

 > The contents of this field are supposed to always be omitted from the transaction and